 Medical Students Host “Discover Medicine” Event for Local High Schools

-Students: Frances Morales, Anjola Toyon, & Hibo Wehelie (this part will be deleted, its for me so I can triple check spelling of names)

 Inspiring the next generation of physicians and surgeons begins with exposure.
 Frances Morales, class of 2023, strongly believes in that early exposure can help inspire middle and high school students to pursue a pre-medical track.
 Her efforts range from creating an engineering mentorship program at Buford Middle School to more recently teaming up with fellow Hoos Anjola Toyon and Hibo Wehelie (class of 2025) to host local high school students at the School of Medicine on February 15th for an event called Discover Medicine.